nimi-io/mongo-replica-set/README.md

 # MongoDB Replica Set

-This repository contains a complete MongoDB replica set setup using Docker Compose with 3 MongoDB instances.
+This repository contains a complete MongoDB replica set setup using Docker Compose with 3 MongoDB instances, with support for both local development and Railway cloud deployment.

-## Quick Start
+## Quick Start (Local Development)

 1. **Start the replica set:**
    ```bash